ch1zheo/DiceBot/README.md

 4. Create a bot via @BotFather, follow the instructions, and obtain the token.

 5. Paste the token into the `.env` file.

+# Commands

+/start - Greetings

+/dice - Rolls the die and gives the result